bluenote-1577/phase-doc/docs/source/tutorials/tut1.rst

 #.
 The allele ``1`` represents the first alternate allele. ``2`` would represent the second, and so forth.
 #.
 The allele ``?`` represents no reads in that haploset cover the allele, so it is unknown.

 We truncated the vartigs in the above output, but HAP1 has almost all alleles ``1`` in the range [1,954], whereas HAP2 has ``0`` on almost all alleles.
 HAP4 is a mix of ``0`` and ``1``.
-This makes sense; it turns out **we took reads from the reference genome MN-03.fa for the strains captured by HAP2**, so it makes sense that HAP2 is almost all reference (any ``1`` alleles for HAP2 would be errors).
+This makes sense; it turns out **the reads in HAP2 are simulated from the reference genome MN-03.fa**, so it makes sense that HAP2 is almost all reference (any ``1`` alleles for HAP2 would be errors).

 .. note::

-    Notice that the ERR for the vartigs increase as the number of alternate alleles increase.
+    Notice that the ERR for the vartigs increases as the number of alternate alleles increases.
 This is called **reference bias**; SNP calls are biased towards the reference, so true alternate alleles are called less often.

 reads_without_snps.tsv
 ********************